About Lawrence and MyPhotoSkills.com

 - Were they worth printing (the only way to display photos in those early days – until slides came along)?

-But there have been, and continue to be, huge changes in the technolody and methods we use to produce photos.
+There have been, and continue to be, huge changes in the technology and methods we use to produce photos.

 The digital age has been a blessing and a curse to photography in my opinion.

-Firstly it has been a blessing because virtually every person who has a phone (and most of us do) can now take some amazing photographs.
+- Firstly it has been a blessing because virtually every person who has a phone (and most of us do) can now take some amazing photographs.
 On the camera side of things there is a huge selection of equipment that one can buy to take some incredible photos.
-So the digital age has brought photography to everyone – not just the crazy few like me.
-Also images are instantly and very cheaply available with instant playback and view.
-If the photo isn’t acceptabel you simply delete it and it hasn’t cost you anything.

 I try and take photographs with the end in mind and for me the end is a print – either for the wall as a framed print or canvas or an album that someone, one day, will look back on and say “Remember when …”